MarthaTaylor/fend-project-memory-game/README.md

 * All my fellow udacians!!

 ## Acknowledgements
-This was my firt Javascript, HTML and CSS project with Udacity I really enjoyed watching the pieces coming together as I learned moore and more about approaching projects and working with Javascript to make the game interactive and reponsive but mainly functional and fun!
+This was my firt Javascript, HTML and CSS project with Udacity and Google.
+I really enjoyed watching the pieces coming together as I learned more and more about approaching projects and working with Javascript to make the game interactive and responsive but mainly functional and fun!

 I want to say a big thank you to everyone who helped me along the way!

 ## Contributing

-This is repository is one of my first on GitHub as a Udacity student.
+This repository is one of my first on GitHub as a Udacity student.
 I am planning to update the project as my skills and learning progress.
 Therefore, I most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).